 I think it’s a much better looking movie, though.
 It seems alot more shot-for-3D than the one with 3D in the title, and not just because they throw hats toward the camera and have a big pillow fight with feathers flying everywhere.
 It definitely seems like they studied the look of STEP UP 3D, with one battle scene really resembling my favorite from that movie (The Battle of Red Hook, of course).

 I think the ballet story of part 1 is maybe a little more appealing, but this one is way more stylish and goofy.
-Again following the STEP UP series pattern (which come to think of it is the BREAKIN’ pattern) it seems to feel permission to abandon reality more and just do what they think is fun, like the boxing ring battles, or a random foot chase during the recruiting part, or Eddie dancing as much as everybody else even though he’s just supposed to be the manager, or the ability for someone to be in an empty bar and suddenly turn around and the entire dance crew has covertly slipped and is standing in this pose:
+Again following the STEP UP series pattern (which come to think of it is the BREAKIN’ pattern) it seems to feel permission to abandon reality more and just do what they think is fun, like the boxing ring battles, or a random foot chase during the recruiting part, or Eddie dancing as much as everybody else even though he’s just supposed to be the manager, or the ability for someone to be in an empty bar and suddenly turn around and the entire dance crew has covertly slipped in and is standing in this pose:

 Also I just love Boutella, who it goes without saying is aggressively hot, but also just has such a cool way of moving, and even this early in her movie career is a good enough actor that you really couldn’t find a better lead for this kind of thing.